-If you as a parent/ carer have any concerns about the progress your child is making, you are encouraged to contact their Class Teacher, who will refer your concern to our SENCo.
+If you as a parent/carer have any concerns about the progress your child is making, you are encouraged to contact their Class Teacher, who will refer your concern to our SENCo.
 In addition to this, you will be invited to attend Review Meetings with your child's Class Teacher.
-IEPS will also be reviewed which will inform part of the parent-teacher discussion; outlining your child's targets and progression.
-IEP targets are set and reviewed by staff termly, taking into consideration the progress your child has made the previous term.
+IEPS are reviewed which informs part of the parent-teacher discussion; outlining your child's targets and progression.
+IEP targets are set and reviewed by staff at least twice per year, taking into consideration the progress your child has made since the previous review.

 If your child has an Education Health & Care Plan (EHCP), you are encouraged to contribute to and take part in Annual Reviews and you will receive copies of all relevant paperwork concerning your child.
 Pupils are also asked to make a contribution to the review.
+Review meetings take place one a year, but progress towards targets will also be discussed as part of termly Parents Meetings and IEP review.